-Access Living seeks a full-time Mental Health Policy Analyst, who will be responsible for systems change efforts to improve mental health care, supporting Access Living’s overall cross-disability policy work in a range of areas.
-The Policy Analyst will assess, develop, and advocate for legislation and rules that shift mental health systems towards more accessible and effective supports for all kinds of people with disabilities, including those who are immigrants and those who are impacted by the criminal justice system.
+Access Living seeks a full-time Diversion and Reentry Policy Analyst, who will be responsible for systems change efforts to improve diversion and reentry for people with disabilities.
+The Policy Analyst will assess, develop, and advocate for systems change that shifts diversion/reentry processes/programs towards more accessible and effective supports for all kinds of people with disabilities impacted by the criminal system.

-Access Living’s mental health policy advocacy centers the needs of disabled people of color.
+Access Living’s diversion and reentry policy advocacy centers the needs of disabled people of color.
 A critical understanding of the root of racial disparities and a racial equity lens is essential to this role.

 A team mindset and creative approach will be essential for this position.
-This position will work in partnership with the Education Policy Analyst, the Economic Justice Policy Analyst, the Transportation Policy Analyst, the Diversion and Reentry Policy Analyst, the Healthcare/HCBS Policy Analyst, and the Organizing staff in the Advocacy Department; as well as with key staff in the Independent Living Department, Civil Rights Department, and the Communications Department.
+This position will work in partnership with the Education Policy Analyst, the Economic Justice Policy Analyst, the Transportation Policy Analyst, the Mental Health Policy Analyst, the Healthcare/HCBS Policy Analyst, and the Organizing staff in the Advocacy Department; as well as with key staff in the Independent Living Department, Civil Rights Department, and the Communications Department.

-- Conduct extensive relationship-building and build coalitions with elected officials, mental health providers, grassroots people with lived experience, and other stakeholders.
+- Conduct extensive relationship-building and build coalitions with elected officials, community providers, grassroots people with lived experience, and other stakeholders.

-- Draft public comment, policy reports and recommendation memos relating to mental health from a cross-disability standpoint, including updates on relevant government budgets as needed, and be able to complete projects on deadline, sometimes with quick turnaround.
+- Draft public comment, policy reports and recommendation memos relating to diversion and reentry from a cross-disability standpoint, including updates on relevant government budgets as needed, and be able to complete projects on deadline, sometimes with quick turnaround.

-- Act as a spokesperson for Access Living on mental health related issues as requested, in collaboration with the Director of Advocacy and the Communications Department.
+- Act as a spokesperson for Access Living on diversion and reentry issues as requested, in collaboration with the Director of Advocacy and the Communications Department.